 Kaola’s Users: A Very Wide Audience

-With the rising use of online platforms, it is no surprise that e-commerce platforms are now used by all the Chinese population.
+With the rising use of online platforms, it is no surprise that e-commerce platforms are now used by the Chinese population.
 However, it is important to underline the fact the younger generation is still prominent in the e-commerce industry.
 If we take the example of Kaola, 39.1% of its users are under 24 years old, 35.73% are aged between 25 to 30 years old, and only 6.14% are more than 41 years old.

 On the other side, we can also look at Kaola’s gender distribution.